I'm a provider

 POLICYNo benefits will be provided for a covered transplant procedure or a transplant evaluation unless the Member receives prior authorization through case management from Blue Cross & Blue Shield of Mississippi.

-Lung transplantation is medically necessary for carefully selected patients with irreversible, progressively disabling, end-stage pulmonary disease including, but not limited to one of the conditions listed below.
+Lung transplantation may be considered medically necessary for carefully selected patients with irreversible, progressively disabling, end-stage pulmonary disease unresponsive to maximum medical therapy including, but not limited to one of the conditions listed below.

-A lobar lung transplant is considered medically necessary for carefully selected patients with end-stage pulmonary disease including, but not limited to one of the conditions listed below:
+A lobar lung transplant from a living or deceased donor may be considered medically necessary for carefully selected patients with end-stage pulmonary disease including, but not limited to one of the conditions listed below:

 POLICY EXCEPTIONSFor Federal Employee Program (FEP) subscribers only, lung and lobar lung transplant may be considered medically necessary.
 (See FEP policy)

 For State and School Employee subscribers, all transplants must be certified as medically necessary by the Plan’s Utilization Review Vendor.
 No benefits will be provided for any transplant procedure unless prior approval for the transplant is obtained.